Review date: Sept. 8, 2021

 No known track record of public data breaches or leaks found

 Does this product meet our Minimum Security Standards?

-BlueJeans updates its Desktop application about 5 times a year, and the mobile App is updated multiple times a month.
+BlueJeans updates its desktop application about five times a year, and the mobile app is updated multiple times a month.

 BlueJeans has a bug bounty program

 BlueJeans announces stronger encryption for video meetingsZDNet